- Home

 Learn more about:

-- Rinse your mouth several times a day – when you wake up, after you eat or drink, and at bedtime.
-Ask your doctor or nurse what type of alcohol-free mouthwash to use and how often to use it.
+- Rinse your mouth several times a day – ask your treatment team what type of alcohol-free or homemade mouthwash to use and how often to use it.

-- If your mouth is too sore to brush or bleeds when you clean your teeth, rinse it using the mouthwashes described above.
-Ask your dentist or nurse if they can suggest alternatives to a standard toothbrush.
+- If your mouth is too sore to brush, or bleeds when you clean your teeth, rinse it using the mouthwashes recommended by your treatment team.

 Keep your mouth moist